pinouchon/snakejs/Readme.md

 # Snakejs, the ultimate multiplayer snake by pinouchon

-*Check app.js for the server code, where the interesting logic is*.
-The client is in public/javascripts/Main.js.
+*Check app.js for the server code, where the interesting logic is.
+The client is in public/javascripts/Main.js.*

-Featues:
+Features:

 - Repop
 - Lives/deaths